anhtuank7c/learn-python/README.md

 ### Exception handling

-Exception handling in Python is a mechanism that allows you to handle errors or exceptional situation in your code gracefully, instead of letting the entire program cash.
+Exception handling in Python is a mechanism that allows you to handle errors or exceptional situation in your code gracefully, instead of letting the entire program crash.
 Python provides a robust and flexible way to handle exceptions using the `try`, `except`, `else` and `finally` blocks.

 #### Basic structure of exception handling